 The most common factors and causes of night sweats in women is perimenopause and menopause and this is caused by hormonal changes, as oestrogen production slows down and almost stops.
 Up to 80% of women can be affected by night sweats during this time.

-What specific factors causes night sweats and hot flashes in men?
+What specific factors causes night sweats and hot flushes in men?

 In addition to the general factors given above, men can experience night sweats due to low testosterone levels, which affects around 38% of men aged 45 years or older.